 Resources to help you afford graduate study might include assistantships, fellowships, traineeships, and financial aid.
 Further funding information is available from the Graduate School.
 Be sure to check with your program for individual policies and processes related to funding.

-Financial support is available to qualified graduate students in the form of teaching and research assistantships, fellowships, and traineeships.
-In addition, graduate students are eligible for a number of intradepartmental awards.
+Financial support is available to qualified graduate students in the form of teaching assistantships, research assistantships, and fellowships.

 Minimum Graduate School Requirements

 Review the Graduate School minimum academic progress and degree requirements, in addition to the program requirements listed below.

 MODE OF INSTRUCTION